wallacebrf/Synology-SMART-test-scheduler/README.md

 <!-- GETTING STARTED -->
 ## 4.)
 Getting Started

-This project is written around a Synology NAS, however it should work with any linux based system with ```smartctl``` installed and a working PHP powered web-server.
-It has been verified to work Asustor NAS units.
+This project is written around a Synology NAS, however it should work with any linux based system with ```smartctl``` installed and a working PHP powered web-server (Note, PHP web server is not required, but adds useful features and ease of use.
+Refer to the details below on configuring the script without the web-interface).
+The script has been verified to work Asustor NAS units in adition to Synology NAS units.
 The script supports three mail programs, ```sendmail``` used by Synology MailPlus Server, ```snmp``` which Synology uses but is not maintained any longer, and ```msmtp```.
 If a linux system uses something other than these three programs, email notifications will not work.
+Please feel free to submit either an issue request and or a pull request to add addtional mail program handlers.

 ### 5.)
 Prerequisites